Sanma Magazine Issue 42: Taiwanese-Flavor Japanese Eats We Crave Now

 Listing Summary

-The quarterly magazine "Saury" is Taiwan's first Japanese cultural chronicle written in Chinese.
-The content gathers life, art, design, history, technology... and other multi-faceted topics.
-Each issue focuses on a theme, from superficial to in-depth, and thorough.
-By interviewing and inviting Taiwanese and Japanese writers, we gather opinions from different perspectives to satisfy tourists who want to travel to Japan and office workers who appreciate Japanese art.
+Quarterly magazine *Sanma* is Taiwan's first Japanese culture magazine written in Chinese, featuring a diverse range of topics including lifestyle, art, design, history, and technology.
+Each issue focuses on a specific theme, exploring it in depth through interviews and contributions from Taiwanese and Japanese writers.
+It offers multifaceted perspectives to cater to travelers planning a trip to Japan and office workers who appreciate Japanese art.

 Shipping Fees and More